abelectronicsuk/ABElectronics_C_Libraries/ExpanderPi/README.md

 io_get_interrupt_on_bus()
 ```

-Get the interrupt enable status for the selected bus
+Get the interrupt-enable status for the selected bus
 **Returns:** (uint16_t) 0 to 65535 (0xFFFF).
 For each bit 0 = interrupt disabled, 1 = interrupt enabled
 ___